Youth Leaders Guide

 We will provide enough space for your group on the campsite.
 Electric hook-ups are not included in the ticket price, but we do have a limited number of hook-ups that can be purchased when booking on for DTI.
 The hook-up fee includes installation, the associated hire of equipment and the cost of power during the event.
 Please note: those who require electric hook-ups for medical needs will be given priority.

 The things you will need to arrange yourself are your transport to and from the event, as well as your camping equipment and your food.
 There’s a small shop on-site where you can buy essential food items.
-There is also an Asda, Lidl and Sainsburys nearby in Stafford if you need to do a larger shop.
+There is also an Asda, Lidl and Sainsbury's nearby in Stafford if you need to do a larger shop.

-Holiday insurance isn’t compulsory, but we’re not able to offer refunds after the 1st July 2025 so you may wish to arrange cover in case there is an emergency that means you or your group can’t attend.
+Holiday insurance isn’t compulsory, but we’re not able to offer refunds after the 30th June 2026 so you may wish to arrange cover in case there is an emergency that means you or your group can’t attend.

 Adding Bookings